Skip the primary navigation if you do not want to read it as the next section.

-We have granted millions of pounds to Breakthrough Breast Cancer for a wide range of specific projects.
+We have granted millions of pounds to Breakthrough Breast Cancer (now merged with Breast Cancer Campaign to form Breast Cancer Now) for a wide range of specific projects.
 This includes The Generation Study, the first study of its kind that is following the lives of 100,000 people over a period of 40 years.
 It has already revealed ground breaking information.
 Most importantly we are currently supporting vital research into secondary cancers of which little is known.
-Breakthrough now carry out research in centres all over the country, however their core work is held at the Toby Robbins Research Centre in London which houses over 120 scientists and clinicians.
+Breakthrough now carry out research in centres all over the country, however their core work is held at the Toby Robins Research Centre in London which houses over 120 scientists and clinicians.

 Since 2000 Walk the Walk has also granted millions of pounds Penny Brohn Cancer Care in Bristol (The Bristol Centre at the time), knowing that supporting those that have cancer now was as important as supporting research for our future.
 The grants have helped the charity to move into a new home and to also set up their ground breaking Helpline.
 Further grants now allow patients to have all treatments free of charge.
 The money has also helped a pilot study to take the special support that the centre offers to other parts of the country with their Living Well Courses which means even more people to benefit from their approach to cancer and much more.